-This hearing dealt with the tenant's application, filed on December 29, 2021, pursuant to the Residential Tenancy Act ("Act") for:
+This hearing dealt with the tenant's application, filed on February 9, 2022, and amended on June 1, 2022, pursuant to the Residential Tenancy Act ("Act") for:

-- authorization to obtain a return of double the amount of the tenant's security deposit of \$425.00, totalling \$850.00, pursuant to section 38; and - authorization to recover the \$100.00 filing fee for this application, pursuant to section 72.
+- authorization to obtain a return of double the amount of the tenant's security deposit of \$1,350.00, pursuant to section 38; - other relief, identified as a disputed additional rent increase of \$650.00; and - authorization to recover the \$100.00 filing fee paid for this application, pursuant to section 72.

-The landlord did not attend this hearing, which lasted approximately 14 minutes.
+The landlord did not attend this hearing, which lasted approximately 13 minutes.
 The tenant attended the hearing and was given a full opportunity to be heard, to present affirmed testimony, to make submissions and to call witnesses.

-This hearing began at 1:30 p.m. and ended at 1:44 p.m.
+This hearing began at 1:30 p.m. and ended at 1:43 p.m.
 I monitored the teleconference line throughout this hearing.
 I confirmed that the correct call-in numbers and participant codes had been provided in the Notice of Hearing.
 I also confirmed from the teleconference system that the tenant and I were the only people who called into this teleconference.

-The tenant confirmed his name and spelling.
-He confirmed the rental unit address.
-He provided his email address for me to send a copy of this decision to him after this hearing.
+The tenant stated her name and spelling.
+She confirmed the rental unit address.
+She provided her email address for me to send a copy of this decision to her after this hearing.

-Rule 6.11 of the Residential Tenancy Branch ("RTB") Rules of Procedure ("Rules") does not permit recording of this hearing by any party.
-At the outset of this hearing, the tenant affirmed, under oath, that he would not record this hearing.
+Rule 6.11 of the Residential Tenancy Branch ("RTB") Rules of Procedure ("Rules") does not permit recordings of any RTB hearings by any participants.
+At the outset of this hearing, the tenant affirmed, under oath, that she would not record this hearing.

 I explained the hearing process to the tenant.
-He had an opportunity to ask questions.
-He did not make any adjournment or accommodation requests.
+She had an opportunity to ask questions, which I answered.
+She did not make any adjournment or accommodation requests.